FarronF/limerick-council-meetings/meetings/2021/06/08-Virtual Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee/Minutes - Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee - 13th April 2021.md

 the Committee recommends that the Annacotty Weir be removed because of its negative

-impact on biodiversity and critically endangered species.”--- 8
+impact on biodiversity and critically endangered species.”
+---
+8

 In proposing the Motion, Ms. Hayes that there are three main issues she wished to raise: